Multibranding for Creators (how to build sub-brands)

 • Pursue all of your dreams

-Examples of Solo Multi-Brands
+Examples of Multi-brand Creators

 • @airplanefactswithmax.
 He blends airplane facts (in the name) with witty Lord of the Rings humor.
 But he also has a separate account for his music sub-brand.